Frequently Asked Questions

 Must I have an undergraduate degree to enter the Ph.D. program?

 Yes.
 You must have a four-year undergraduate degree from an accredited college or university if you received your education in the United States.
 If you are an international applicant, your undergraduate degree must be the equivalent of a U.S. four-year bachelor's degree.
-If you have completed a three-year Bachelor of Commerce (B.COM) degree from India or Pakistan, we also require that you have completed the Master of Commerce (M.COM) degree or similar post-graduate degree.
-For specifics on International requirements, you may contact The International Admissions Office.
+If you have completed a three-year Bachelor of Commerce (B.Com) degree from India or Pakistan, we also require that you have completed the Master of Commerce (M.Com) degree or equivalent post-graduate degree.
+For specifics on International requirements, you may contact the International Admissions Office.

 What undergraduate major is required?

 No particular undergraduate major is required in order to pursue the Ph.D. in Marketing.
 Past students have varied backgrounds when entering the program.

 Can I apply as a transfer student from a Ph.D. program at a different school?

 All applicants must complete an application with all the required materials before the deadline, regardless of their status at another school.

 Does Bauer offer a professional or part-time Ph.D. in Marketing?